dekorateio/dekorate/readme.md

 #### Subresources

 Dekorate does allow users to specify subresources.
-Subresources may be configured directly through the `CustomResource` anntotation or may be automatically detected with the use of annotations.
+Subresources may be configured directly through the `Crd` anntotation or may be automatically detected with the use of annotations.
 The latter is more convinient as the user only need to mark the property that affects the subresource and the paths are calculated automatically.
 The former is there just to support cases where using annotations everywhere is not option (refering to 3rd party classes).

 ##### Scale